 Payments can be made in person only at the Bursar's Office at the Richland Campus.
-Students can make payments online by accessing the Bursar's Page on the myPEAK student portal (http://my.pennhighlands.edu).
+Students can make payments online by accessing the Bursar's Office under the Pay for College tab on the myPEAK student portal.
 Payments may also be mailed to: